 Then I discovered the unbelievably valuable (to any descendant of someone from the Province of Benevento, Italy) Benevento State Archives.
 There I managed to find the actual 1840 birth record for my great great grandmother, Maria Luigia Girardi.

-So the moral of the story is to keep checking for new resources that can help you fortify your family tree.
+The moral of this story is to keep checking for new resources that can help you fortify your family tree.